Scar tissue

 Scrub your body 3-4 times a week with my Mint Scrub.

-The redness can also be combated with the following supplements:
+Redness can also be combated with the following dietary supplements:

 Mega B Stress